andreasabel/inCode/entry/lenses-products-prisms-sums.md

 `split :: Person -> (String, Int)` and `unsplit :: (String, Int) -> Person`
 where `unsplit . split = id` and `split . unsplit = id`.
 You can think of this property as stating formally that you should be able to go from one type to the other without "losing any information".
+Every single item in one type gets paired to a specific item in the other, and vice versa, and neither type is "too big" or "too small".

 In our case, we have: